dvbsknd/FCC-personal-library/README.md

 1. Get ESLint working (seems not to be enabled)
 1. Implement `react-router-dom` so each book can have a "view" URL
 1. Tidy up components to work well with the router
+1. Try to get `webpack-dev-server` to understand the routes on reload
 1. Ensure tests are passing again
 1. Add tests for new components/routes
 1. Build out the front-end components for comments